in Space, Time, and the Imagination

 Once we have asked the question properly, assuming that there is significance for import in this odd structure, the answer is fairly obvious in biblical sources.
 We must remember that the comedy of individual conversion or salvation is based upon the Gospel comedy of the life of Christ.
 The turning point of any comedy of conversion is the point at which human beings stop trying to achieve sufficiency and survival on their own and throw themselves instead upon God’s mercy.
 After such a turning point, eternal life lies ahead and thus, a theoretically infinite denouement.
-But the victory, eternal, has already been won long ago, even before conversion, at the Cross.
+But the victory, eternal life, has already been won long ago, even before conversion, at the Cross.
 As Paul states it in Colossians:

 And when you were dead in your transgressions and uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions, having cancelled out the certificate of debt consisting of decrees against us; and He has taken it out of the way, having nailed it to the cross.
 When he had disarmed the rulers and authorities.
 He made a public display of them, having triumphed over them through Him.
 [Col. 2:13-15]